WebAssembly/design/AstSemantics.md

 permit the use of natural alignment access, and use loads and stores with the greatest alignment values practical, while always avoiding misaligned accesses.

+### Order of evaluation

+All operands of arithmetic operations are evaluated left-to-right.

 ### Out of Bounds